Green Leasing Overview

 For Silver-level recognition, do I need to provide an executed lease?

-No, an executed lease is required for Gold and Platinum level recognition.
+No, an executed lease is only required for Gold and Platinum level recognition.

 If I am unable to put our sustainability contact information into the lease, would a welcome letter be sufficient?